mookiedog/ptwd/README.md

 1) an x86-64 machine running Linux Mint 22
 1) a ARM-based Raspberry Pi 5 running Raspberry Pi OS, its own flavor of Linux

-The development system should work on MacOS, but I don't have access to a Mac to test that out.
+The development system should work on MacOS (with adjustments to the installation process, of course), but I don't have access to a Mac to test that out.

 Once the tools are installed, all project development will occur directly within the VS Code Integrated Development Environment (IDE): editing, building, flashing, and debugging of the hardware.
 VS Code is available for x86 and ARM, and runs under Windows WSL2 as well as other linux distros.